Front Range Fed

 closeup of strawberry whipped cream frosting with hand mixer on the side.

 I've always made my own whipped cream for desserts - it tastes so much better than the stuff you buy in the grocery store and takes just a few minutes to "whip" up.
 And while plain old classic whipped cream will always be a favorite, this strawberry whipped cream is coming in at a close second.
 It tastes amazing, with just a hint of strawberry flavor.
-And, adding confectioners' sugar to the mix helps stabilize the whipped cream, meaning it won't turn into a runny mess an hour after you make it.

-I used this strawberry whipped cream to ice a strawberry vanilla layer cake recently and it was a huge hit.
+I used this strawberry whipped cream to ice a strawberry vanilla layer cake recently, and it was a huge hit.
 I'm already thinking of other great ways I can use this!
 (Check those out further down in the post!)

 In This Post